Primakov Readings

 The Primakov Readings (Russian: Примаковские чтения) is an international summit aimed at promoting dialogue on trends in global politics and economics among high-ranking experts, diplomats and decision-makers.
 The summit is named in honor of the academician and statesman Yevgeny Primakov.
 The Readings are intended both to commemorate Primakov and to continue to develop his ideas through international dialogue.

 The summit is organized by the Institute of World Economy and International Relations (IMEMO) and is held in Moscow, Russia.
 Approximately 50 leaders from think tanks, universities and the diplomatic community from more than 30 countries participate in the Readings each year.

-General information

 The conference focuses on scenarios of the development of international relations, challenges in the sphere of international security and new models of interaction between States, corporations and other entities.

+Mission

 The purpose of the event is to create in Russia a regularly operating international platform aimed at discussion of problems of world economy, politics and international security with the participation of leading representatives of Russian and foreign research and expert-analytical centers.